einat/nddrylliog-blog/2012-10-19-monsieur-ramboz.md

 When considering language a creative endeavor (which I think it is), one can conclude that language does not consist of a pure lie (in the sense defined in AQP).
 It remains true that the language in which one thinks, writes, and creates, will definitely impact it.
-Also, it is also the language that allows one to reason beyond simple concepts.
+Also, it is the language that allows one to reason beyond simple concepts.
 I can't think of a single great thinker who only communicated using ideograms!
 Similarly, the 'lie' of Newtonian physics still allow to reason about the movement of solid objects up to a certain point.
 So, it is creative in itself, and definitely useful.

 Hence, one shall not reject lies entirely, by fear of completely abandoning intelligent thought.
 Rather, one shall consider lies transient, rather than